Wow, been alot of years since I posted here ( i think I invented ASPI CD drive knowledge...lol) Now that my age is out of the way.

 3) NOW THE real question.
 Is the power supply that shipped with my dell sufficient for this ?
 I think its a 750 W (whatever comes with it) and my home built machine had 2000W.
 I did that for the fans, etc etc

 I dont want to add this STUFF if i am going to overtax the machine.
 Maybe just the hard drives ?

 Help is appreciated as I am a new 'consumer again' in the desktop world.
 I bought my laptops from DELL but the past 4 years desktops were self built.
 Thank you dell community in advance...Rob

 Yes, you can install either a IDE, or SATA DVD drive internally in the XPS 630.

 The default power supply should be fine and not need to be upgraded.

-The discussion HERE may help you with the installation of the DVD drive.
+The discussion HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> may help you with the installation of the DVD drive.

 Dell's instructions for installing an optical drive in a 630, are HERE